Independently Verified

 One conclusion.

 Each AI evaluated independently, with different training data, methodologies, and biases.
-Each reached the same finding.
+Each reached a similar conclusion.
+Their agreement is not the only evidence, but it strengthens the challengeability of the benchmark.

 Four independent systems.
 Four separate evaluations.
 One consistent finding: this combination of constraints and output has no documented precedent.